una/personal-goals/happy-moments/happy-moments.md

 02/01/2015
 ---
 Today I presented a master class on Sass for Skillcrush.
 Someone tweeted at me afterward saying "@Una thank you so much for the Sass class!
 I can't wait to learn more and you're a wonderful inspiration!"

+02/02/2015
+---
+I finally got a page speed insights score of at least 95/100 on every test for my blog website by optimizing some of my assets.
+Yay!

+02/03/2015
+---
+I went to nodeschool tonight and had this awesome lightbulb moment.
+We were learning about streams in node and everything suddenly clicked (like the fact that with the Libsass version, there's no .sass-cache) about the differences in how Ruby Sass and Node Sass work!

+02/04/2015
+---
+I did a ton of nerdy research on neuroscience and animation today about how the DOM renders elements.
+I was super excited about it at work and explained it to my coworker, Ryan at way-too-excited of a manner.

+02/05/2015
+---
+Today I discoverd Dark and Stormys (the cocktail) at a jazz bar.
+It's definitely going on my yes list.

+02/06/2015
+---
+Oh my god.
+Today was the best day ever.
+One of my coworkers introduced me to Lara Hogan via email, and she later told him that she didn't need an introduction to me -- she's a fan of my work.
+I can't even express how overwhelmingly happy that made me.

+02/07/2015
+---